Friiiis/saved-posts-organizer/README.md

 This extension loads your saved posts on reddit and lets you organize them in custom folders.

+I created this extension because I often save a lot of posts, and I needed some way to organize them like I do with bookmarks.

 ## Setup guide

 The extension works without any setup, as long as you are logged into reddit in your browser.